laposanti/Reproducibility-support-for-Transitive-SBMs/README.md

 Rscript scripts/05_plot_paper_application_figures.R
 ```

-This reproduces the bighorn sheep tier-line comparison, the six application block-flow panels, and the Bradley-Terry additivity diagnostic.
+This reproduces the bighorn sheep tier-line comparison, the six application
+block-flow panels, and the Bradley--Terry additivity diagnostic.

-The manuscript currently uses the copies in `paper_figures/all_figures/`; the numbered preview table below shows the corresponding manuscript entries.
+The ArXiv submission currently uses the copies in `paper_figures/all_figures/`;
+the preview index below shows the corresponding entries in `ArXiv Submission.tex`.

 ### Simulation ARI/VI Figures